prxshetty/agentic_rag/README.md

 # agentic_rag
-Using LangGraph to perform private RAG with LLaMA 3.1 or with ChatGPT
+Using LangGraph to perform private RAG with LLaMA 3.1 or with ChatGPT API